hjunker/FinalFrontier/README.md

 ## Installation
 Please note that [FinalFrontier-Learner](https://github.com/hjunker/FinalFrontier-Learner) needs to be used for learning the communication history so that FinalFrontier can function properly.

+Please note that in order to use FinalFrontier you might have to install Visual Studio Tools for Office first (https://www.microsoft.com/en-US/download/details.aspx?id=48217).

 Refer to https://github.com/hjunker/FinalFrontier/blob/master/200131-FinalFrontier-Nutzerdokumentation.pdf [german]

 English doc is coming soon.